 Where are the snowmobile trails?
 Each and every trail the Klondike Snowmobile Association builds and maintains is considered “multi-use”.
 Snowmobiling is our priority, but we are always willing to share.

 Aren’t snowmobiles bad for the environment?
 Modern snowmobiles actually have a surprisingly small impact on the environment.
 During snowmobile season most of the terrain that snowmobiles travel over is frozen and then protected by a layer of snow.
 Today’s snowmobile manufacturers spend millions of dollars engineering their snowmobiles to stay on top of that snow, and a typical snowmobile will actually exert less pressure on the ground than a person walking.
 To further reduce environmental impact the Klondike Snowmobile Association strongly encourages all of our members to make use of pre-existing trails as much as possible and to avoid any areas designated as environmentally sensitive.
 Modern snowmobiles also feature engines that run much cleaner and more efficient than those from the past.
 Almost all snowmobiles currently in production make use of on board computers, direct injection, and a variety of other technologies that result in efficient and clean burning engines which easily meet or exceed today’s air quality guidelines.

 We should have a race!
 At this time the Klondike Snowmobile Association does not get involved with racing.
-The insurance requirements for organized racing far exceed our current insurance budget, and there are already other groups in the Yukon who organize races.
-We host several group rides over the winter, but they are just for fun events and not competitions.
+The insurance requirements for organized racing far exceed our current insurance budget, and we currently don’t have enough volunteer availability to organize and host them.
+We do host several group rides over the winter, but they are just for fun events and not competitions.